Constraints on cosmic-ray boosted DM in CDEX-10: Conclusions

 Given that DM could elastically scatter with target nuclei in detectors, it is straightforward to think of the collisions between relativistic cosmic rays and low-speed DM in the galaxy.
 In this way, CRBDM would become more energetic to make the recoil energy above the threshold in detectors, especially for DM in the low mass range.
 Previous studies were conducted to constrain CRBDM for various experiments including MiniBooNE and XENON1T.
 There exists a gap in the excluded parameter regions between MiniBooNE and XENON1T partially due to the fact that the Earth attenuation effect will dilute the experimental constraints.
 Such a gap strongly depends on the effective distance determined by CR models where we need further investigations on the CR spatial distribution.
 We have reviewed the theoretical framework for the CRBDM, including the modified DM fluxes, the Earth attenuation effect from the overburden and the energy recoil spectrum for the general detector target nuclei.
 Taking the CDEX-10 experiment into account, we have re-analyzed 102.8 kg$\times$day data to constrain CRBDM, and obtained constraints on the spin-independent DM-nucleon cross section in the low mass range 1~keV~$<m_\chi <$~1 GeV, surpassing the detector energy threshold limitation in a classical analysis.
 Migdal effect can also lead to constraining the light DM but is still not comparable to the CRBDM mechanism.
 We have found that the CDEX-10 result is able to close the gap unambiguiously regardless of the assumed effective distance in the parameter space between MiniBooNE and XENON1T constraints.

 For future direct detection experiments, the same strategy to constrain CRBDM could be applied.
 Note that it is still necessary to take careful treatment of uncertainties from astrophysical and nuclear physics inputs as well as the detector response in order to give more rigorous results on CRBDM.
+In addition, we also quantitiviely provide the neutrino floor on searching for CRBDM in future direct detection experiments using Germanium.
 Our work should encourage the experimental collaborations to press forward with development of the next generation Germanium detector and joint analysis with other experiments using different detection technologies.
 Recently, the XENON1T collaboration reported the low-energy ER excess~\cite{Aprile:2020tmw}.
 CRBDM might be able to explain the observed ER excess in the LXe detector~\cite{Cao:2020bwd}.
 We look forward to further examination by next-generation low-threshold DM direct detection experiments.